shopsys/shopsys/docs/cookbook/create-basic-grid.md

 In `App\Grid\Salesman` namespace we create the new class that will implement `GridFactoryInterface`.
 This interface forces us to implement `SalesmanGridFactory::create` method responsible for creating the grid itself.

-General class `GridFactory` helps us with preparation of the grid, so we will request this service in the constructor.
+General class `GridFactory` helps us prepare the grid so that we can request this service in the constructor.

 ```php
 declare(strict_types=1);